Overall ranking: Came 77th out of 126 in the Complete University Guide for 2016.

 Easy to get into?
 Quite- they ask for a minimum of two A level passes (one of which should usually be in a subject relevant to proposed study) and at least 3 passes in additional subjects other than A level e.g. GCSE level.
 AS level passes are also accepted.
 The UCAS points system has been adopted but some subjects may specify grades at GCSE level as well.
 Advanced GNVQ and BTEC national diplomas are accepted.
 Mature students often come via access courses from local further education colleges.

-Vital statistics: A small university with 5,200 undergraduate and postgraduate students, one third of which are mature, with lots of sport students.
-Regularly takes students through clearing.
+Vital statistics: A small university with 4,660 full time undergrads and 775 postgraduate students.
 Nearly two thirds of students are female.

 Added value: Proud of its supportive environment.
 Hot on teacher education, sport, dance and performing arts.
 Sports dome recently constructed to offer an all-weather sports facility, plus a running track.
 New £4m accommodation at Bishop Otter Campus.
 Newly-refurbished students' union on the Bognor Regis campus, including a new gym and restaurant.
-The refurbishment work followed on from a £13m campus renovation in 2012.
 Hosted training and holding camps for international athletes in the build-up to the 2012 Olympics in London.

 Teaching: 19th out of 126 for student satisfaction with teaching in the Complete University Guide.